 Organizations working in the Towns of Corby & Kettering, Northamptonshire

 Organizations already working in these cities, or wishing to expand services into Corby and/or Kettering

 All successful grants will be required to monitor outcomes in a specific way, so that data can be compared and harmonized for the region

 The grant awards are intended for a period of two years with a grant range of £32,000 to £40,000 GBP over the two years.
 Project and capital funding are eligible.

 Launched in January 2019 the awards are available through applying directly to The Horner Foundation and groups can find further information via this link: https://www.thehornerfoundation.org/copy-of-working-with-us

-You will need to submit an LOI (Letter of Intent) in the first instance by 1 March 2019 at 5pm.
-If you wish to discuss submitting an LOI and your project idea please contact Rachel McGrath on 01604 230033 or email: email@example.com
+You will need to submit an LOI (Letter of Intent) by 22 March 2019 at 5pm.
+If you wish to discuss submitting an LOI and your project idea please contact Rachel McGrath on 01604 230033 or email: firstname.lastname@example.org